creativecreature/sturdyc/README.md

 # At a glance
 The package exports the following functions:
 - Use [`sturdyc.Set`](https://pkg.go.dev/github.com/creativecreature/sturdyc#Set) to write a record to the cache.
-- Use [`sturdyc.Get`](https://pkg.go.dev/github.com/creativecreature/sturdyc#Get) to retrieve a record from the cache.
+- Use [`sturdyc.Get`](https://pkg.go.dev/github.com/creativecreature/sturdyc#Get) to get a record from the cache.
-- Use [`sturdyc.GetFetch`](https://pkg.go.dev/github.com/creativecreature/sturdyc#GetFetch) to have the cache fetch and store a record if it doesn't exist.
+- Use [`sturdyc.GetFetch`](https://pkg.go.dev/github.com/creativecreature/sturdyc#GetFetch) to have the cache fetch and store a record.
-- Use [`sturdyc.GetFetchBatch`](https://pkg.go.dev/github.com/creativecreature/sturdyc#GetFetchBatch) to have the cache fetch and store each record in a batch if any of them doesn't exist.
+- Use [`sturdyc.GetFetchBatch`](https://pkg.go.dev/github.com/creativecreature/sturdyc#GetFetchBatch) to have the cache fetch and store a batch of records.

 To utilize these functions, you will first have to set up a client to manage your configuration: